-The FAFSA requires information about my 2018 income.
-What if my income in 2019 or 2020 will be significantly lower?
+The FAFSA requires information about my 2019 income.
+What if my income in 2020 or 2021 will be significantly lower?

 You may qualify for a special circumstance appeal.
-The federal government allows the Financial Aid Office on a case-by-case basis to make changes to your FAFSA information using 2019 or 2020 income information if you meet certain criteria.
-If you, your spouse, and/or your parents have experienced a significant loss of income in 2019 or 2020 such as loss of employment, reduction in hours of employment, divorce, or death of a spouse or parent after filing your FAFSA, a special circumstances appeal petition is available at the Financial Aid Office after the beginning of the fall semester.
-You must complete the financial aid process using your 2018 income before a special circumstance appeal petition will be considered.
+The federal government allows the Financial Aid Office on a case-by-case basis to make changes to your FAFSA information using 2020 or 2021 income information if you meet certain criteria.
+If you, your spouse, and/or your parents have experienced a significant loss of income in 2020 or 2021 such as loss of employment, reduction in hours of employment, divorce, or death of a spouse or parent after filing your FAFSA, a special circumstances appeal petition is available at the Financial Aid Office after the beginning of the fall semester.
+You must complete the financial aid process using your 2019 income before a special circumstance appeal petition will be considered.

 Is financial aid available for summer semesters?
 Yes, if you have remaining eligibility or met the criteria of year round Pell.
-Because we must make this calculation for each student and wait for spring grades to calculate students' academic progress. funds for summer session are always paid late in the semester.
-Your financial aid will not be available to you in time to get your books.
+Because we must make this calculation for each student and wait for spring grades to calculate students' academic progress, funds for summer sessions are always paid late in the semester.
+Your financial aid may not be available to you in time to get your books.
 Please make arrangements to get your books and take this into consideration when enrolling in classes for summer.